-Vanusa joined RLA in 2015.
+Vanusa Gomes joined ASP, Sociedade de Advogados, RL in 2015.
 She is a Managing Associate at the M&A, Banking & Finance, Corporate & Governance, Tax and Employment & Benefits practice areas, where she has been actively involved in several transactions in Angola.
 She has advised several clients in diverse sectors in transactions such as mergers, spin-offs, joint ventures and group restructuring operations.
 She has particular and vast experience in M&A transactions within the TMT and Banking & Finance sectors.
 Vanusa has also provided tax assistance to groups and corporations in the international and domestic tax optimisation of banking and financial structures, real estate projects and domestic supplies of goods and services.

+Academic background

+Law Degree, University of Coimbra, Faculty of Law.

 Other professional background

 Before joining the firm she worked as a Senior Associate at Siqueira Castro & Nobre Guedes and at Miranda Alliance (Miranda Correia e Amendoeira & Associados/Fátima Freitas) in Luanda.

 Teaching chairs

 Assistant professor of Commercial Law at the Faculty of Law of the Metodista University of Angola.

+Memberships

+Admitted to the Angolan Bar Association.